Churchill Alemao: Joining Nationalist Congress Party

 On 17 October 2016 Alemao joined the Nationalist Congress Party (NCP) and declared his intent to contest the election on the NCP ticket.
 He won the Benaulim seat in 2017 Goa Legislative Assembly election.

-Return to AITC
+Return to TMC

-Alemao again joined AITC on 13 December 2021.
+Alemao again joined TMC on 13 December 2021.

+Other ventures

+In March 2015, Alemao made his debut as a Konkani singer with the audio album "Radio Buyao," which was produced and composed by Sidhanath Buyão.
+He performed the track "Good Morning, Thank You," also composed by Buyão.
+By that time, Alemao had appeared in three tiatrs: Dharun Kalliz (Merciless Heart), presented at Wembley Hall in London, followed by Bhat ani Vatt (Fields and Road) and Ticket.
+Additionally, he was working on his first tiatr as a playwright, titled Ami Voitanv, Tumi Ye-ai (We Are Going, You Follow).

-Football
+Football club

-The football team Churchill Brothers, which is currently competing in I-League, is owned by Alemao's family.
-His daughter Valanka Alemao is current CEO of the club.
+The football team Churchill Brothers, which competes in I-League, is owned by Alemao's family.
+His daughter Valanka Alemao is the CEO of the club.